VallejosGroup/VallejosGroup.github.io/content/contact.md

 id = "findus"
 +++

-Do you have a background in statistics, machine learning, data science, mathematics, bioinformatics, computational biology or related?
-We are often looking for motivated students and postdocs that want to join our group and work in exciting biomedical problems.
+Do you want to work at the interface between Bayes and exciting biomedical problems?
+We are often looking for motivated students and postdocs that want to join our group.
 If you want to discuss potential opportunities, contact us! <br> <br>

 <P ALIGN=CENTER>